 Check out this rare footage of "The Big Train"

-The Walter Johnson T204 Ramly card is one of his most valuable baseball cards and according to PSA, has only 31 graded versions in circulation.
-A PSA 8 version of the card sold for $132,000 back in early 2018, thus I'd expect at least double that for a similar condition card in today's market.
+The Walter Johnson T204 Ramly card is one of his most valuable baseball cards.
+According to PSA, there are only 31 graded versions in circulation.

 6. 1951 Bowman Mickey Mantle RC #253